 You Have to Figure Out Your Own Qualified Education Expenses

-Oh, and did I mention yet that the definition of a Qualified Education Expense is slightly different depending on the tax break you’re trying to take?
+To expand on that point, there is a lot of well-deserved confusion over what a “qualified education expense” actually is.
+This is because the definition of a Qualified Education Expense is slightly different depending on the tax break you’re trying to take.
 Yeah, that’s another weird tax situation for fully funded grad students.

 IRS Publication 970 p.
 4: